baseten/react-css-transform/README.md

 ### Performance

+When running in development mode, `propTypes` checking can cause significant performance bottlenecks particularly if running `render` in a `requestAnimationFrame`.
+If you're seeing performance issues, try running a production build first.

 With standard React apps you've probably got used to declaring lambdas and object literals inline in your render method.
 People sometimes talk about how this is a performance hit, but realistically for standard UI where renders are mostly limited to user interaction,